streaming-university/moqtail/libs/moqtail-ts/README.md

 ## Publisher

-As a publisher, the MoqTail client allows you to create, manage, and distribute content through tracks.
+As a publisher, the MOQtail client allows you to create, manage, and distribute content through tracks.
 The library handles protocol-level details while giving you full control over content creation and packaging.

 ### Track Management